 What to Look For?

 Most of the URLs seen today don't start with http:// but https:// instead.
 For example, the address to this very site displays that.

 If you see the padlock left of the URL, that is the sign that the site is using an SSL encryption.
 These are vital signs to look for if you are a consumer, being that these represent a secure website.

-Of note: Technically, SSL is not the scientific name.
+Note: SSL is not the scientific name.
 About 20 years ago, it was changed to be called TLS (Transport Layer Security) and SSL was no longer used.
 You will still see it called SSL in most places.

-8 Steps to Move your WordPress Site to HTTPS
+How to Move your WordPress Site to HTTPS